ihalage/Finder/README.md

 This project requires `python3.6` or above.
 Please make sure you have the `pip3` module installed.
 Using a virtual environment is recommended.
 Inside the root directory, execute `pip install --ignore-installed -r requirements.txt` to install the dependencies.
 This should install all packages required to run `Finder`.
 Please open an issue if there are installation errors.

+`Finder` is built using [spektral](https://graphneural.network/) graph deep learning library.
+You may read the documentation of spektral [here](https://graphneural.network/getting-started/).

 ## Database

 Please download the The Materials Project data used in this work from [figshare](https://figshare.com/articles/dataset/MP_data/19074599).
 Extract the zip file and place `MP` directory inside `data/databases/`.
 Note that each data file should have three columns `ID`, `formula` and `target`.
 An additional `cif` column is required for crystal structure based predictions.